 A peek inside this post: Homemakers who manage the finances have a big responsibility.
 Do you need a better system for organizing family finances?
 Don’t miss this free, life-changing budget for homemakers that will save you time, stress, and hopefully… money!

 You want to make sure you are being a good steward of money, that your people are fed, clothed, and have everything else they need… and some of their wants, too!

-In an effort to help your home (and finances!) thrive, I thought I’d share a few things I’ve learned in organizing family finances, including a simple budget spreadsheet for Google Sheets (or as a downloadable file for your computer) I created and have used for over 5 years.
+In an effort to help your home (and finances!) thrive, I thought I’d share a few things I’ve learned in organizing my family’s finances, including a simple budget spreadsheet for Google Sheets (or as a downloadable file for excel) I created and have used for over 5 years.

 This budget for homemakers will revamp the way you manage your household income and expenses!
 If you’ve been looking for a done-for-you budget that will leave you FREE of stress, headaches, and overwhelm, you’ve come to the right place.